ararslan/Maker.jl/README.md

 connect dependencies (like the PHONY target in a Makefile).
 All dependencies (also called prerequisites) must be satisfied before running the action.

+## Under the hood

+Make.jl uses the global Dict `Make.TARGETS` to store active targets.
+Some state is also stored in a [JLD](https://github.com/JuliaLang/JLD.jl) file ".make-cache.jld" in the active directory.
+This stores hashes for functions and variables along with timestamps.
+This allows Make.jl to be used between sessions.

+Note that targets are defined globally, so they may be defined in modules or in the `Main` module. `make` works fine in a module for targets defined in that module.
+You cannot run all actions in `Main` that are defined in another module (particularly for variable targets).

 ## Discussions

 Here are some miscellaneous questions and open issues on this approach: